vishesh/kcss/README.md

 Compile and Install
 -------------------

 kcss uses cmake.
-The compilation steps is similar to traditional configure, make, install.
+The compilation steps are similar to traditional configure, make, install.

     $ cd ~/src/kcss